-When considering which payment method best suits your situation, remember to carefully consider the interest rates and other costs of the payment options.
+When deciding which payment method works best for you, remember to carefully consider the interest rates and other costs of the payment options.
 Interest and penalties do not stop with an installment agreement/payment plan.
-You can save money by paying the full amount you owe, as quickly as possible; to minimize the interest and penalties you will be charged.
+Save money and minimize the interest and penalties you will be charged by paying the full amount you owe, as quickly as possible.
 Under an IRS installment agreement, in addition to the processing fees, you are charged interest at the current rate (adjusted quarterly) plus a late penalty of 0.5% (0.25% for taxpayers who filed returns on time).

-For more information about IRS payment options, visit IRS payments.
-If you know you'll have a balance due this year, it pays to know your options.
-It will save you money, worries and penalties.
+For more information about IRS payment options, visit IRS Payments.
+If you think you'll have a balance due this year, knowing your options will save you money, time, and stress.